Outbound & Lead Gen

 Automation verdict

 MailerLite wins on ease of use and free-plan access.
-Brevo wins on channel coverage (email + SMS + WhatsApp) and transactional email support.
-Choose based on whether you need multi-channel automation or just clean email sequences.
+Brevo wins on broader channel coverage and transactional-email support.
+Choose based on whether you need a wider communication stack or just clean email sequences.

 Deliverability and analytics